vveitch/causal-text-embeddings-tf2/README.md

 This is a reference implementation to make it easier for others to use and build on the project.
 The official code, including instructions to reproduce the experiments, is available [here](https://github.com/blei-lab/causal-text-embeddings).
 (In Tensorflow 1.13)

+There is also a [reference implementation in pytorch.](https://github.com/rpryzant/causal-bert-pytorch)

 All code in tf_official is taken from https://github.com/tensorflow/models/tree/master/official (and subject to their liscensing requirements)